Galatians (people): History

-These Galatians were warriors, respected by Greeks and Romans (illustration, below).
+These Galatians were warriors, respected by Greeks and Romans.
 They were often hired as mercenary soldiers, sometimes fighting on both sides in the great battles of the times.
 For years the chieftains and their war bands ravaged the western half of Asia Minor as allies of one or other of the warring princes without any serious check—until they sided with the renegade Seleucid prince Antiochus Hierax, who reigned in Asia Minor.
 Hierax tried to defeat Attalus I, the ruler of Pergamon (241–197 BC), but instead the Hellenized cities united under Attalus' banner and his armies inflicted several severe defeats upon Hierax and the Galatians in c.
 232, forcing them to settle permanently and to confine themselves to the region to which they had already given their name.
 The theme of the Dying Gaul (a famous statue displayed in Pergamon) remained a favourite in Hellenistic art for a generation.

 The king of Attalid Pergamon employed their services in the increasingly devastating wars of Asia Minor; another band deserted from their Egyptian overlord Ptolemy IV after a solar eclipse had broken their spirits.

 In 189 BC, Rome sent Gnaeus Manlius Vulso on an expedition against the Galatians, the Galatian War, defeating them.
 Galatia was henceforth dominated by Rome through regional rulers from 189 BC onward.
 Galatia declined, at times falling under Pontic ascendancy.
 They were finally freed by the Mithridatic Wars, during which they supported Rome.

 In the settlement of 64 BC, Galatia became a client-state of the Roman empire, the old constitution disappeared, and three chiefs (wrongly styled 'tetrarchs') were appointed, one for each tribe.
 But this arrangement soon gave way before the ambition of one of these tetrarchs, Deiotarus, the contemporary of Cicero and Julius Caesar, who made himself master of the other two tetrarchies and was finally recognized by the Romans as 'king' of Galatia.